sp301415/tfhe-go/README.md

 // This parameters can take up to two parties. params := mktfhe.ParamsBinaryParty2.Compile()

-// Sample a seed for CRS
+// Sample a seed for CRS.
 seed := make([]byte, 512)
 rand.Read(seed)

-enc0 := mktfhe.NewBinaryEncryptor(params, 0, seed)
+// Each Encryptor should be marked with index. enc0 := mktfhe.NewBinaryEncryptor(params, 0, seed)
 enc1 := mktfhe.NewBinaryEncryptor(params, 1, seed)

+// Set up Decryptor.
 // In practice, one should use a distributed decryption protocol
 // to decrypt multi-key ciphertexts.
 // However, in multi-key TFHE, this procedure is very difficult and slow.